airdeploy/airdeploy-docs/docs/flagger-sdk/quick-start.md

 ```
 React Flagger contains components that are useful for feature gating;
 they encapsulate the logic of checking whether or not to render a component,
-and updates (re-renders) the component in real-time if you make changes on the Airship dashboard.
+and updates (re-renders) the component in real-time if you make changes on the Airdeploy dashboard.

 The Flag component renders its children based on whether the case prop matches the flag variation.
 The entity is inherited from FlagProvider if provided;